Garry Monk: Swansea City

-In August 2006, following the release of Roberto Martínez, it was announced he Monk become the captain for the forthcoming season.
+In August 2006, following the release of Roberto Martínez, it was announced that Monk would become the captain for the forthcoming season.
 However, just two matches into the 2006–07 season, he picked up a cruciate ligament injury in an innocuous-looking challenge with Scunthorpe striker Andy Keogh, which ruled him out for the whole campaign and with his contract running out at the end of the season his future was in doubt.

 Monk returned to the team at the beginning of the 2007–08 season as skipper, captaining the Swans to promotion to the second tier of English football for the first time in 24 years.
 Monk lifted his first piece of silverware as Swansea captain as the team sealed promotion as League One champions with a club record 92 points.
 He contributed one goal during the campaign, a header in a 3–2 home win over Leeds United.

 The 2008–09 season brought Monk a new central defensive partner in Ashley Williams, signed from Stockport County towards the end of the previous campaign, as Alan Tate was dropped from the side.
 On 9 August, the opening day of the Championship season, Monk was sent off for a foul on Matt Holland in a 0–2 defeat to Charlton Athletic at The Valley.
 His only goal of the season was the home winner against Bristol City on 18 April 2009, heading in Andrea Orlandi's corner after 25 minutes.
 In their first season back in the Championship, Swansea finished 8th.